PDF 283 KB

 SA Health is committed to ensuring the quality use of opioids for the treatment of acute pain to promote optimal patient outcomes.
 A resource kit has been developed to support healthcare professionals in the provision of effective and safe analgesia to patients with acute pain.
-These resources aim to guide best clinical practice, enhance the knowledge of both staff and patients in relation to opioids and assist health services in accreditation under the National Safety and Quality Health Service Standards (Standard 4.11 for Medication Safety).
+These resources aim to guide best clinical practice, enhance the knowledge of both staff and patients in relation to opioids and assist health services in accreditation under the The National Safety and Quality Health Service (NSQHS) Standards (Medication Safety Standard).

 Early effective management of acute pain is critical to reducing morbidity and preventing the development of chronic pain, particularly in the post-operative period and immediately following discharge from hospital.
 Immediate-release (IR) opioids such as oxycodone are commonly used in this situation and recommended in preference to slow-release opioid formulations.